King of the Ring (1986)

 The 1986 King of the Ring was the second annual King of the Ring professional wrestling tournament produced by the World Wrestling Federation (WWF, now WWE).
 The tournament was held on July 14, 1986 at the Sullivan Stadium in Foxborough, Massachusetts as a special non-televised house show.
 The 1986 tournament was won by Harley Race.

-In the tournament, there were two other matches.
-Prior to the final match of the King of the Ring tournament, Bruno Sammartino defeated The Designated Hitman (a substitute for Eddie Andelmann, a local TV/radio personality who refused to wrestle).
-Following the finale match of the king of the rings, The British Bulldogs (Davey Boy Smith and The Dynamite Kid) defeated The Dream Team (Greg Valentine and Brutus Beefcake) (with Johnny V.) in a steel cage match to retain the WWF Tag Team Championship.
+In addition to the tournament, there were two other matches.
+Prior to the final match of the King of the Ring tournament, Bruno Sammartino defeated The Designated Hitman (a substitute for Eddie Andelman, a local TV/radio personality who refused to wrestle).
+Following the final match in the tournament, the British Bulldogs (Davey Boy Smith and The Dynamite Kid) defeated The Dream Team (Greg Valentine and Brutus Beefcake) (with Johnny V.) in a steel cage match to retain the WWF Tag Team Championship.
 Dynamite and Beefcake escaped from the cage first.
-Smith then escaped the cage to win the match after Valentine had accidentally knocked him out with a kick.
+Smith then escaped the cage to win the match after Valentine accidentally knocked him out through the door with a kick.

 Production

 Background

-In 1985, the World Wrestling Federation (WWF, now WWE) established the King of the Ring tournament, which was a single-elimination tournament where the winner was crowned the "King of the Ring."
-The 1986 tournament was the second King of the Ring tournament, establishing the tournament as an annual event.
-It was held on July 14, 1986 at the Sullivan Stadium in Foxborough, Massachusetts and like the previous year, it was a special non-televised house show.
+In 1985, the World Wrestling Federation (WWF, now WWE) established the King of the Ring tournament, a single-elimination tournament in which the winner was crowned the "King of the Ring."
+The 1986 tournament established it as an annual event.
+It was held on July 14, 1986 at the Sullivan Stadium in Foxborough, Massachusetts and like the previous year, was a special non-televised house show.